Finances and Taxes

 Add your freelancer to payroll

-Wait, I know what you’re going to ask: “Can’t adding a freelancer to payroll blur the lines between contractors vs employees?”
+Wait, I know what you’re going to ask: “Can’t adding freelancers to payroll blur the lines between contractors vs. regular employees?”
 In some cases, adding them to payroll is OK.
-Depending on how long your relationship will last, it may be easier—and more efficient—to add them directly to your company’s payroll.
+Depending on how long the assignments will last, it may be easier—and more efficient—to add them directly to your company’s payroll for direct deposits into their bank accounts.

 Keep records like a boss